vistadataproject/documents/README.md

 VSA | Java |  [slides](http://slideplayer.com/slide/6149872/) | VISTA Services Assempler; automated RPC wrapper | Read-only
 MWS | MUMPS | [slides](https://docs.google.com/viewer?a=v&pid=forums&srcid=MDAwNzE5MTE1ODIzMDI0NzMyODcBMDUwMDM4NjI0NzMwODAyNjMyNjMBYVJLWS1rV1lsdHNKATAuMQEBdjI) | M Web Services ; direct Fileman data access | No security
 MHV | Java |  | My HealtheVet;  Re-hosts VISTA data | Read-only

-Each of the original CPRS RPCs will be incrementally audited, emulated, isolated, and secured by the __RPC Locker__, with all semantics reflected in the Master VistA Data Model (__MVDM__).
-The RPC Locker audits and prevents any code injection, and directs all database access correctly through the Fileman API (database management system).

-Within the MVDM is a configurable set of patient-centric security policies.
-This is based on the logical separation of patient data from all other kinds of data.
-The four kinds of data segregated are Patient, Institutional, Knowledge, and Systems/configuration, or __(PIKS)__ logical components.
-In addition to supporting patient-centric security, this logical separation of data provides the foundation for enterprise Master Data Management __(MDM)__, enterprise systems/configuration management, and enterprise Knowledge management.

 <br>